return42/sphkerneldoc/linux_src_doc/include/linux/hw_random_h.rst

 read
     New API. drivers can fill up to max bytes of data into the buffer.
-The buffer is aligned for any type.
+The buffer is aligned for any type and max is guaranteed to be >= to that alignment (either 4 or 8 depending on architecture).

 priv
     Private data, for use by the RNG driver.